 The sale of Ruth aside for a moment, Glenn Stout attempts to defend the fire sale of the other eight players by writing that the minor leaguers the Red Sox received in those subsequent trades didn’t pan out, as some of them suffered career-ending injuries.

-Injuries are a part of the game, of course, and they can make owners and GM’s look bad when they make deals for players who were injured so early in their careers they appear anonymous to history.
+Injuries are a part of the game, of course, and they can make owners and GM’s look bad when they make deals for players who were injured so early in their careers that they appear anonymous to history.
 This attempt to defend Frazee is valid, until one asks the question how many minor league prospects ever reach their full potential?
-Whatever the actual answer is, it surely pales in comparison to the prospect of whether or not a player who has already won three World Series might succeed.
+Whatever the actual answer is, it surely pales in comparison to the prospect of whether or not a player who has played a primary role in at least one World Series victory if not two, might succeed.
 Stout does not specifically address this particular idea in his defense of Frazee.

 Stout also writes, “no one could know that Babe Ruth would become Babe Ruth”.
 Fair enough, but at the point of sale in 1919, Ruth played six seasons for the Red Sox, and in that brief span, he set the record for home runs in a season twice, and he led the league in eight different batting categories in 1919, the year before Frazee sold him.
 He was also a dominant pitcher early in his career, before he switched to hitting.